tezizzm/Boeing/ExercisesDetailed/Exercise #3 Discovery/instructions.md

 2. Navigate to the newly created directory using the following command: `cd bootcamp-store`

 3. Use the Dotnet CLI to scaffold a basic MVC application with the following command: `dotnet new mvc`.
-This will create a new application with name bootcamp-store.
+This will create a new application with the name bootcamp-store.

 4. Navigate to the project file and edit it to add the following nuget packages: